This article describes the workflow for deploying Aruba Access Points (AP) and control tags to support Meridian asset tracking.

 Workflow for Deploying APs and Control Tags for Asset Tracking

 The steps below will guide you through the best approach for deploying the APs and control tags to support asset tracking after the APs have been deployed.

 Step 1.
 Analyze Current AP Placement

 All Aruba AP deployments up to this point have only considered best practices for wi-fi.
-Whereas this is great for connectivity, it may leave some gap for asset tracking.
+Whereas this is great for wireless connectivity, it may leave some gap for asset tracking.
 This doesn't mean that you have to rip them out and re-deploy.
-As long as the APBs are deployed for optimal Wi-Fi connectivity, approximately 50 feet apart, control tags and additional APs can be used to fill-in and augment for asset tracking.
+As long as the APBs are deployed for optimal Wi-Fi connectivity, approximately 50 feet apart, additional APs can be used to fill-in and augment for improved tracking of asset tags.

 Listening and reporting tags to Meridian server is a functionality of the APs, not beacons.
 After the data is sent to Meridian server, asset tracking is then done on the Meridian server and the location of the tag is stored for later retrieval.
 If you have previously deployed beacons for wayfinding, the beacons are not part of the asset tracking solution.
 Here, it is all about the AP placement in your environment for accurate asset tracking.

-The map below show a very good AP deployment for wi-fi, however, there are a few problem areas if you are tracking tags.
+The map below shows a very good AP deployment for wi-fi, however, there are a few problem areas if you intend to track tags.

 Take a look at where your APs are currently deployed to quickly assess where you can track tags in your environment.
 In the map below, the red line represents the outer perimeter of the APs.
 Tags can only be tracked inside this AP perimeter.
 Beyond the outer AP perimeter is the red zone where tags cannot be tracked.
 For example, if a tag was to be placed outside of the outer AP perimeter, in the red zone, the system could only determine that the tag is between the closest APs, similar to how a blue dot is shown between beacons.